Hashory/Hashory/README.md

 - **Blender**: Understanding of its tools and operations.
 - **Unity**: Experience in making simple, single-player games.

-Recently, I’ve started exploring ways to improve workflows in anime production and am excited to grow in this area.

 ## 💡 Personal work-in-progress(WIP)